December 12, 2024

 • Speed Optimization Experiments: test custom optimizations for page load times, such as lazy-loading images or deferring non-critical scripts, to see how speed impacts conversion.

-• And much more (explore the Javascript API docs)
+• And much more (explore the JavaScript API docs)

 These are just some of the experiences that you can create with our API to build towards a better storefront experience.
 This isn’t just about flexibility—it’s about creating experiments that are as nuanced and dynamic as your customers.
 Shoplift’s API testing gives you the tools to challenge your assumptions and find answers that matter.